-"The operation of NaaS involves significant capital investment, as these companies need to establish and maintain the infrastructure necessary to support their services.
-This requirement means that the speed of deployment can be relatively slow, as NaaS providers often face the continuous challenge of raising inevitable in Africa.
-However, the demand for DAS, small cells, and IoT infrastructure will be driven by urban densification in large cities and uncoming smart city projects," opines Khanna.
+"Diversification of digital infrastructure is inevitable in Africa.
+However, the demand for DAS, small cells, and IoT infrastructure will be driven by urban densification in large cities and upcoming smart city projects," opines Khanna.
 "For instance, smart city projects in South Africa and Kenya are driving the need for IoT support, while small cells will cater to growing 5G adoption.
-TowerCos strategy, for example." integrating these verticals will unlock new revenue streams and bolster competitiveness."
+TowerCos integrating these verticals will unlock new revenue streams and holster competitiveness."

-the need for diverse connectivity solutions becomes confirms Edmondson.
-"Our strategy has been to more critical.
-Integrating adjacent verticals allows tower companies to provide comprehensive have already begun investing in Optic Fibre and services that meet the varied needs of modern.
-Wi-Fi networks." users and urban environments," says Head.
-"Ultimately, as the industry evolves, we are likely to see tower companies in Africa adapting to the new connectivity landscape by integrating adjacent So, what's in store in tower tech terms for 2025? verticals into their business models, supported by these expansions '
+"As urbanisation increases and the IoT expands." the need for diverse connectivity solutions becomes more critical.
+Integrating adjacent verticals allows tower companies to provide comprehensive services that meet the varied needs of modern users and urban environments," says Head.
+"Ultimately, as the industry evolves, we are likely to see tower companies in Africa adapting to the new connectivity landscape by integrating adjacent verticals into their business models, supported by the power of data science to inform and optimise these expansions."